qfpl/blog/content/drafts/backpack-for-initial-and-final-encodings.md

 The Core for the Backpack solution is interesting.
 It is mostly the same as the vanilla initial encoding.

 Instead of `evalTerm (Add x y)` we have `evalAddBig_$evalTerm x y`, where `evalAddBig_$evalTerm` is a partial unfolding of the rule for dealing with addition.
-This is likely why this version is slightly faster than the vanilla initial encoding.
+This explains why this version is slightly faster than the vanilla initial encoding.

 ```
 evalAddBig2 :: Term